jmilicev/poker/README.md

 Additionally, the `recources` folder contains various resources used in the game, and the `poker.jar` file is a standalone executable version of the game.

-## Development

-This project is developed entirely in Java, showing the versatility and power of the language in developing interactive applications.
-The project has 5 commits as of the last update.

 ## Contributing

 Contributions to this project are welcome!
 If you have a feature you'd like to add, or you've discovered a bug, feel free to fork this repository and submit a pull request.
 There are no specific contribution guidelines at the moment, but please ensure your code is clean, well-documented, and that all tests pass before submitting your pull request.